-Prior to any National Aero Club offering to host a World or Continental Helicopter Championship, the National Aero Club must be able to satisfy FAI -CIG on the following points:
+Prior to any NAC offering to host a World or Continental Helicopter Championship, the NAC must be able to satisfy FAI - CIG on the following points:

-- 1.1 Sufficient experience exists in the Host Country to ensure a high standard. - 1.2 There should be at least 4 officials experienced in the discipline who are able to provide their knowledge and experience in respect to organizing Championships. - 1.3 It is advantageous but not compulsory that the Host Aero Club combine with their National Military or Government in their offer to host an event.
-FAI CIG would give consideration to 2 National Aero Clubs offering to jointly host a Championship on their National Borders subject to the respective Government approval. - 1.4 The Host National Aero Club must provide an airfield with limited traffic.
-An airfield with bi-lingual controlling at any time during practice or the championship must be avoided. - 1.5 The Host National Aero Club must satisfy FAI CIG that a championship can be run with regard to the reasonable cost of participation by individuals. - 1.6 In selecting a venue the Host National Aero Club must be able to provide acceptable reasonable accommodation close to the airfield with facilities for adequate parking and local championship transportation. - 1.7 The Host National Aero Club must develop a close working relationship from the time that approval is given with both the President of the International Jury and the Championship Chief Judge. - 1.8 The Host National Aero Club must comply with the following Rules and Regulations.
-If any doubts exist to their interpretation the advice of the President of the Jury should be sought at an early stage. - 1.9 The Host Country must not run other local competitions at the same time unless they are under identical rules.
-Practice time on the airfield or in the navigation area is reserved for Championship Events with spare time only for any local event practice. - 1.10 Practice for display, demonstrations, etc. must not interfere with the Competition Practice Schedule, which must take priority.
+- 1.1 Sufficient experience exists in the Host Country to ensure the running of a competition in compliance with FAI Rules. - 1.2 There should be at least 4 officials experienced in the discipline who are able to provide their knowledge and experience in respect to organising Championships. - 1.3 FAI CIG would give consideration to 2 NACs offering to jointly host a Championship on their National Borders subject to the respective Government approval. - 1.4 The Host NAC must provide an airfield with limited traffic.
+An airfield with bi-lingual control must be avoided during practice or the championship event. - 1.5 The Host NAC must satisfy FAI CIG that a championship can be run with regard to the reasonable cost of participation by individuals. - 1.6 In selecting a venue, the Host NAC must be able to provide acceptable reasonable accommodation close to the airfield with facilities for adequate parking and local championship transportation. - 1.7 The Host NAC must develop a close working relationship from the time approval is given with both the President of the International Jury and the Championship Chief Judge. - 1.8 The Host NAC must comply with FAI Rules and Regulations.
+If any doubts exist to their interpretation, the advice of the President of the Jury should be sought at an early stage. - 1.9 The Host Country must not run other local competitions at the same time unless they are under identical rules.
+Practice time on the airfield or in the navigation area is reserved for Championship events with spare time only for any local event practice. - 1.10 Practice for display, demonstrations, etc. must not interfere with the Competition Practice Schedule, which must take priority.

 Any display, demonstration or show must not interfere with competition flying.

-- 1.11 The Host National Aero Club may accept participants for outside the competition but without causing any interference to the Championships.
+- 1.11 The Host NAC may accept participants from outside the competition but without causing any interference to the Championship.
 Their results will not be shown on any competition list.
-Only individual results may be handed to them. - 1.12 The Host National Aero Club will take out adequate insurance coverage for all personnel who for any reason have to be present, close or adjacent to the competition area, either in practice or in competition.
-This will include all Jury Members, Judges, operational officials, secretaries, team managers or other crews observing practice.
+Only individual results may be handed to them. - 1.12 The Host NAC will take out adequate insurance coverage for all personnel who are present, close or adjacent to the competition area, either in practice or in competition.
+This will include all Jury members, judges, operational officials, secretaries, team managers or other crews observing practice.